-The Compensation Committee approves the specific payments to the Named Executive Officers under the annual cash incentive plan.
-Additionally, the Compensation Committee retains discretion to recommend additional discretionary bonuses during the year based on factors such as promotions and business segment, department or individual performance.
+The Compensation Committee approves the specific payments to the Named Executive Officers under the 2010 Cash Incentive Plan.
+The Compensation Committee also retains discretion to recommend additional discretionary cash bonuses during the year based on factors such as promotions and business segment, department or individual performance.